Diplo

-Career
+Early life and career

 Early life

-Diplo was born on November 10, 1978, in Tupelo, Mississippi, the son of Barbara Jean (née Cox) and Thomas Pentz.
+Thomas Wesley Pentz was born on November 10, 1978, in Tupelo, Mississippi, the son of Barbara Jean (née Cox) and Thomas Pentz.
 He is of German and English descent.
-Diplo graduated from Hendersonville High School in Hendersonville, Tennessee.

-The influence of home-grown rap played a key role in helping shape Diplo's production style.
-Although he was born in Mississippi, he spent the majority of his youth in Miami, where he got a taste for the characteristic Miami bass.
+Home-grown rap shaped Diplo's production style.
+Though born in Mississippi, he spent most of his youth in Miami, where he got a taste for the characteristic Miami bass.
 He began attending the University of Central Florida in 1997.
-During his time at UCF, he became a DJ at local radio station WPRK, the radio station at Rollins College.
-He moved to Philadelphia to continue his studies at Temple University, where he first garnered attention as a DJ.
-Diplo moved to Delhi, India when he was barely 20, with barely any money.
-He traveled on an Enfield motorcycle everywhere from Ladakh to Rishikesh to Calcutta.
-After frequently running into fellow DJ Low Budget, the two began throwing parties under the Hooked on Hollertronix moniker in 2003 as a way of maintaining control of what they were able to play during DJ gigs in Philadelphia.
-The success of these parties allowed the two to release mixtapes, both separately and together, gathering acclaim across the country.
-One such mixtape, Never Scared, was named one of The New York Times' top ten albums of 2003, and the Hollertronix name became synonymous with parties featuring guests like Maluca Mala, Bun B, Spank Rock, M.I.A., among others.
-Hollertronix's sound has been described as "disparate genres to be smashed together for maximum attention-grabbing impact" an aesthetic which takes from the "organic, cohesive, whole" aesthetic of acts such as Bun B, Lil Jon, Drama, M.I.A., Björk, Busta Rhymes, and others.
+During his time at UCF, he became a DJ at local radio station WPRK, at Rollins College.
+He moved to Philadelphia to continue his studies at Temple University, where he first drew attention as a DJ.
+At age 20, Diplo moved to India, with a small bag and barely any money.
+He purchased a used Enfield Motorcycle and traveled in Ladakh, Uttarakhand, West Bengal, and Gujarat.
+While in India he collected records, and visited rundown establishments to listen to people playing the sitar and tabla.

+After returning to the U.S. he became acquainted with fellow DJ Low Budget.
+The two began throwing parties under the "Hooked on Hollertronix" moniker in 2003 as a way to maintain control of what they could play during DJ gigs in Philadelphia.
+The success of these parties allowed the two to release mixtapes, both separately and together, gathering acclaim nationwide.
+One of these, Never Scared, was named one of The New York Times' top ten albums of 2003, and the Hollertronix name became synonymous with parties featuring guests like Maluca Mala, Bun B, Spank Rock, and M.I.A.
+Hollertronix's sound has been described as "disparate genres to be smashed together for maximum attention-grabbing impact", an aesthetic inspired by the "organic, cohesive, whole" aesthetic of acts such as Bun B, Lil Jon, Drama, M.I.A., Björk, and Busta Rhymes.